oneturkmen/oneturkmen.github.io/_posts/2024-03-16-data-analysis-with-less-memory.md

 results for one specific test which is about performing data analysis on data that is larger than memory.
 I am sure DuckDB is as performant as Polars, although I could not get the out-of-memory issue resolved.
 Dask is in between, likely a choice better for distributed computing environments rather than a single computer case.

+The source code is open source and available here: